Francis Wegg-Prosser: Public service

 He served as Conservative Member of Parliament (MP) for Herefordshire from 1847 to 1852.
-In 1849, he inherited the very substantial estates (estimated at over £250,000 - equivalent to around £10 million in 2005) of his great-uncle, the Reverend Dr Richard Prosser, Archdeacon of Durham.
+In 1849, he inherited the very substantial estates (estimated at over £250,000 - equivalent to around £10 million in 2005) of his great-uncle, Richard Prosser, Archdeacon of Durham.
 At the time of this inheritance he changed his name by royal licence to Wegg-Prosser.

 Conversion

 In 1852 he converted to Roman Catholicism and was received into the Catholic Church by Bishop Grant of Southwark.